AmokSolderer/APC/README.md

 * Audio amplifier with two channels (to play music and sound effects simultaneously / can be changed to single channel stereo)
 * Hardware extensions interface (the pinout is compatible to the Sound Overlay Solenoid Board used in games like Whirlwind, but it is upgraded a bit to support all kind of self made hardware)

-To summarize the above it can be said that the APC does replace all CPU, power driver and sound related boards, at a price of well below 100€ per board.
+To summarize the above it can be said that the APC does replace all CPU, power driver and sound related boards at a price of well below 100€ per board.
 A more detailed calculation of the costs can be found in the [APC wiki](https://github.com/AmokSolderer/APC/wiki/Home).

 The picture below shows an APC prototype in my Pinbot.